Two-stroke engine: Direct injection

-Crankcase compression two-stroke engines suffer oil starvation if rotated at speed with the throttle closed.
-Motorcycles descending long hills and perhaps when decelerating gradually from high speed by changing down through the gears are examples.
-Two-stroke cars (such as those that were popular in Eastern Europe in the mid-20th century) were usually fitted with freewheel mechanisms in the powertrain, allowing the engine to idle when the throttle was closed and requiring using brakes to slow down.

-Large two-stroke engines, including diesels, normally use a sump lubrication system similar to four-stroke engines.
-The cylinder must be pressurized, but this is not done from the crankcase, but by an ancillary Roots-type blower or a specialized turbocharger (usually a turbo-compressor system) which has a "locked" compressor for starting (and during which it is powered by the engine's crankshaft), but which is "unlocked" for running (and during which it is powered by the engine's exhaust gases flowing through the turbine).

 Two-stroke reversibility

 For the purpose of this discussion, it is convenient to think in motorcycle terms, where the exhaust pipe faces into the cooling air stream, and the crankshaft commonly spins in the same axis and direction as do the wheels i.e. "forward".
 Some of the considerations discussed here apply to four-stroke engines (which cannot reverse their direction of rotation without considerable modification), almost all of which spin forward, too.
 It is also useful to note that the "front" and "back" faces of the piston are - respectively - the exhaust port and intake port sides of it, and are not to do with the top or bottom of the piston.